nartc/mapper/packages/sequelize/README.md

 # @automapper/sequelize

-This is the official plugin from `@automapper` to work with `Sequelize` enabled projects
+This is the official plugin from `@automapper` to work with `Sequelize` enabled projects. `sequelize` is essentially extending from `classes` with some modification to work with `Sequelize#Model` type.

 ## Installation